 Since infancy, I’ve always loved being in and around water.
 Childhood vacations were usually spent at the seashore – specifically Southern New Jersey, or “downashore” as it’s known among Philadelphia-area folks.
 At age 19, my parents treated our family to a Spring Break ski vacation in Vermont, including a week of lessons for all of us.
 I was hooked.

 Though I remained in the Midwest after college, I continued to pursue both beach and ski adventures when my schedule and bank account allowed for it.
-Fast-forward to my 30s and 40s, with a husband and child who have zero interest in learning to ski or take a vacation that had anything to do with snow, I put my skis, boots, and goggles in storage.
+Fast-forward to my 30s and 40s, with a family who have zero interest in learning to ski or take a vacation that had anything to do with snow, I put my skis, boots, and goggles in storage.

-Over the years, we have spent time near lakes small, large, and…Great – as in nearby Lake Michigan.
-Now that I am an empty-nester, I try to put aside time and money to revisit my love of all things water-related: beaches, skiing, hot springs/spas, hiking near waterfalls, kayaking, boogie boarding, and my favorite weekly exercise, aqua-aerobics.
+Over the years, I have spent time near lakes small, large, and…Great – as in nearby Lake Michigan.
+Now that I am an empty-nester, I try to put aside time and money to revisit my love of all things water-related: beaches, skiing, hot springs/spas, hiking near waterfalls, kayaking, boogie boarding, and my favorite exercise, aqua-aerobics and deep water running.

 In order to do this with some regularity, I usually try to utilize cost-cutting measures such as preparing my own food, using frequent flyer, and other travel loyalty program perks, and choosing driveable day-trip destinations often.